jaeyoung0509/go-banking/etc.md

 | non-repetable read    | O               | O             | X               | X            |
 | phantom read          | O               | O             | X               | X            |
 | serialization anomaly | O               | O             | O               | X            |

+#### github action
+- job
+  - is a set of steps execute on the same runner
+  - normal jobs run in parallel
+- steps
+  - is an individual task
+  - run serially within a job
+  - contain 1 + actions
+- actions
+  - is a standalone command
+  - run serially within a steps
+  - can be reused
+-  workflow
+   -  event trigger
+   -  scheduled trigger
+   -  manually trigger